Codecademy/docs/content/general/concepts/memoization/memoization.md

 - Making calls to recursive or pure function where some calculations use the same inputs and return the same outputs.
 - Fetching from the server with the same base API endpoints.

 Memoization can be implemented in most programming languages, including [JavaScript](https://www.codecademy.com/resources/docs/javascript/memoization) and [Python](https://www.codecademy.com/resources/docs/python/memoization).
-However, while memoization saves performance time it comes with a cost in memory space since it is caching results that were already calculated.
+However, while memoization saves performance time, it comes with a cost in memory space since it is caching results that were already calculated.